 As a result of these and other cost-cutting measures, the UNC System offers some of the most affordable opportunities in higher education anywhere in the nation.
-A large percentage of students and their families seek grants and financial aid opportunities to help cover the total cost of attendance, including tuition, housing, textbook, and program fees.
+Still, a large percentage of students and their families seek grants and financial aid opportunities.
+These can help cover the total cost of attendance, including tuition, housing, textbook, and program fees.

-Broadly speaking, this assistance comes in two forms: gift subsidies and financial aid.
+Broadly speaking, assistance comes in two forms: gift subsidies and financial aid.
 Gift subsidies, whether scholarships or grants, do not need to be paid back.
-Typically, scholarships are awarded based on merit (e.g., academic or athletic talent), while grants are awarded based on financial need.
-On the other hand, the term financial aid generally refers loans that must be paid back.
+Typically, scholarships are awarded based on merit (e.g., academic or athletic talent).
+Grants, on the other hand, are awarded based on financial need.
+The term financial aid generally refers loans that must be paid back.

-The Scholarships and Funded Opportunities page provides information about System-wide scholarships and other funded opportunities available to any student in the UNC System.
-In addition, this page features direct links to the institutions’ financial aid offices, where prospective students can find more detailed information about the funding opportunities specifically available on each campus.
+The Scholarships and Funded Opportunities page provides information about System-wide scholarships and other funded opportunities.
+In addition, this page features direct links to the institutions’ financial aid offices.
+Visiting these pages will help prospective students gather detailed information about the funding opportunities specifically available at the institution they plan to attend.